imathis/octopress/source/_posts/2011-08-13-under-siege.markdown

 612 hits in 29.76 seconds, 100% of which were available.

-Now here are the results against the dynamically served site:
+Now here are the results against the dynamically served site:{% codeblock %}
-{% codeblock %}
 ○ siege -c20 cello.zanshin.net -b -t30s
 ** SIEGE 2.70
 ** Preparing 20 concurrent users for battle.